growilabs/growi-docs/docs/en/dev/startup-v2/prepare-tools.md

 ::: tip WESEEK Rule
 Developers who are not used to Git functionality (branches, reset, rebase) should use a GUI client.
-GUI clients make it easy to develop while keeping in mind the tree structure of the Git repository and related considerations
+GUI clients make it easy to develop while keeping in mind the tree structure of the Git repository and related considerations.
 :::

 1. Install SourceTree